FernandaCastro/my-pantry/README.md

 # My Pantry

-version: 0.0.6
+version: 0.1.0

-v0.0.7-SNAPSHOT <br />
+- Internationalization (EN-PT)
+- CRUD for Supermarkets and its particular order of categories
+- New Permissions: list_supermarket, create_supermarket, edit_supermarket and delete_supermarket
+- Add permissions to ROLE ADMIN: It has all ROLE OWNER permissions, except the delete permissions.

-- List Roles and Permissions (Profile Icon -> Groups & Members -> View permissions)
+- All Roles and its associated Permissions are listed on the Group & Members page.

 Plans for next versions:

 - Delete provisioned products from the shopping cart
 - Wizard to create pantries based on a suggested list of basic items, instead of manually enter them.
-- Internationalization
-- CRUD for Supermarkets and its particular order of categories
 - CRUD for Role and Permissions

 ### Description: